 The Area

-The Veneto region stretches from the River Po to the Austrian border, in the north eastern part of the country.
-It is the 8th largest region in Italy.
+The Veneto region is the 8th largest in Italy, stretching from the River Po to the Austrian border, in the north eastern part of the country.
+Populated since the Stone Age, the area has a rich history reflected in its beautiful cities, picturesque villages, and ancient landmarks.

 Credits-Alessandro-Carrarini